 Regardless of how much was raised, it all comes down to the fact that these people put in the blood, sweat and tears to make this a success for the pure benefit of their friend and with absolutely no desire or thought of getting anything in return.

-Too often we fall victim to the rat race of our time that we become conditioned to look at things through the lens of what’s in it for me.
+Too often we fall victim to the rat race and become conditioned to look at things through the lens of what’s in it for me.

-Let’s take a lesson from those around us that completely give of themselves with the pure intentions of making the world a better place.
+Let’s take a lesson from those around us that completely give of themselves with the pure intention of making the world a better place.

 Thank you dad, mom and all your friends for being an inspiration to me.

 Despite the examples noted above – the benefit put on by my parents and their friends, and the various charitable foundations those Walter Payton award winners founded – making a contribution does not have to be a huge event.

 The truth is, opportunities to make a contribution are everywhere around us each and every day.
 We just need to be looking for them…

 “Only those who have learned the power of sincere and selfless contribution experience life’s deepest joy: true fulfillment.” – Tony Robbins

 So in hopes of lighting a fire in all of us to give back, I want to walk through what contribution can look like, the proper mindset, and finally get to that return on investment I mentioned earlier.